lux4rd0/homeassistant/esphome/lilygo_t5_weatherflow.md

             - component.update: '${devicename}_display'
         internal: false

-Provides for two buttons in Home Assistant to restart the device and refresh the display.
-Because I'm using three screens that are selected from Home Assistant, I wanted a way to refresh remotely.
-Originally had a refresh on drop down select, but it would cause the display to refresh twice.
+Provides two buttons in Home Assistant to restart the device and refresh the display.
+Because I'm using three screens selected from Home Assistant, I wanted a way to refresh remotely.
+Initially had a refresh on drop-down select, but it would cause the display to refresh twice.
 Once on button sensor refresh on wake and the other once all the day was loaded.
-However, since the display is usually in sleep mode, pressing buttons besides the wake or reset I decided to remove.
+However, since the display is usually in sleep mode, pressing buttons beside the wake or reset, I decided to remove it.

     binary_sensor:
       - platform: gpio